 A sequence with increasing patterns.
 Rank one has one square.
 Rank 2 has 4 squares.
 Rank 3 has 9 squares.
 Rank 4 has 16 squares.

-By examining the change from one term to the next, students observe a rule that allows them to predict the number of unit squares making up the shape in the next term.
+By examining the change from one term to the next, students observe a rule that allows them to predict the number of unit squares making up the shape in the next position.
 Students can build a table of values to organize the data to better see the change and find the rule.

 Table of Values